 It is super important to me to be holistic and stay true to my principles and I'd be a pretty cruddy eco warrior if I wrapped my eco friendly creations in dreaded landfill fodder so I thought it time to share my ways of packaging using reused and recyclable materials which are reusable or recyclable thereafter.

 - Newspaper - This is my favourite thing to reuse and I would recommend using a double layer as wrapping so it's a little thicker.
-Other things you can do with it are colour it in to make a bright and colourful package or choose an interesting story for the front (or equally make sure there isn't something awful on the front).
+Other things you can do with it are colour it in to make a bright and colourful package or choose an interesting story for the front and always draw glasses and moustaches on peoples faces.
 Newspaper can also be shredded or folded if you need padding.
 I love taking newspaper wrapped parcels to the Post Office as it often results in a chat about reuse and also the historical wrapping of chips!

 - Cardboard - If you have any large cardboard boxes these are really easy to cut and recreate into smaller boxes.
 I like to store large boxes flat and make new boxes from them as required.